becoinc/DCOS-Azure/README.md

 # TODO and Works in Progress #

+- [ ] Setup Rexray so that you can attach Azure UMDs into the VMs.
 - [ ] Use one of the created Azure Blob Storage Accounts to store the terraform state files.
 - [ ] More documentation clean up.
 - [ ] Packer has not been touched from the original and likely does not work.